AllenInstitute/aics-segmentation/docs/installation_mac.md

 git --version
 ```

-If you don't have git, follow [Git for macOS](https://www.atlassian.com/git/tutorials/install-git#mac-os-x)
+If you don't have git, follow [Git for macOS](https://www.atlassian.com/git/tutorials/install-git#mac-os-x) to install.

 2. Clone aics-segmentation repository from Github (suppose you want to save the folder under '~/Projects')